Stuck with huge amounts of office space – Government plans to convert some of it into residential real estate in Israel

+While Buyitinisrael generally focuses on residential real estate in Israel, it is difficult to give mention to the commercial real estate sector.
 The Corona crisis caught the Israeli commercial real estate sector during a thriving and prosperous period that many people thought would last forever.
 In recent years, a huge number of office towers were built in Tel Aviv and the surrounding cities – Bnei Brak, Ramat Gan, and Rishon LeZion, with experts warning of unwarranted supply.
 While numerous towers have been completed and are already inhabited, many more are still under construction.

 Record numbers of office space currently under construction